Mobile SEO – 9 Steps to Optimize for More Conversions

 So, if your mobile website is not as great as its desktop version, then you can try to make some adjustments to it.
-In this guide, I am going to cover 9 steps that can help you optimize your website for mobile SEO in 2018, so you get more visibility online, and more conversions.
-Let’s read on.
+In this guide, I am going to cover 9 steps that can help you optimize your website for mobile SEO, so you get more visibility online, and more conversions.

 Continually improve page loading speed